On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Results

-R1.1][R3.1][R3.3][R4.1{ \textbf{Time-based ensemble approaches achieve promising results for certain scenarios (especially for tree-based models) while showing inferior performance than model retraining approaches in other scenarios}.
-Prior works~\cite{wang2003mining, wang2010mining, street2001streaming} show that time-based ensemble approaches outperform training a single model.
+\textbf{Time-based ensemble strategies achieve promising results for certain scenarios (tree-based models especially) while showing inferior performance than model retraining strategies in other scenarios}.
+Prior works~\cite{wang2003mining, wang2010mining, street2001streaming} show that time-based ensemble strategies outperform training a single model.
 For example, researchers found the AWE ensemble built on several models outperforms the corresponding single classifier on both synthetic and real-life stream data~\cite{wang2003mining}.
-As shown in Figure~\ref{fig:auc_sk}, the time-based ensemble approaches achieve even higher performance than the periodical retraining approach in several scenarios in our case study.
-We observe both time-based ensemble approaches rank in the first or the second group for the CART model on all three datasets.
-In addition, both time-based ensemble approaches also rank in the first or second group for the GBDT and RF models on the Alibaba dataset.
-In particular, for the CART model on the Google dataset, the SEA and AWE time-based ensemble approaches achieve a 4.5\% and a 5.7\% overall performance increase compared to the best model retraining approach (including concept drift guided retraining and periodical retraining approach) in terms of the overall AUC, as shown in Table~\ref{tab:performance_table}.
-However, in the other specific scenarios, the time-based ensemble approaches achieve poorer performance, especially on the NN model, where both ensemble models achieve similar performance to the stationary model. } In other scenarios, the time-based ensemble approaches achieve comparable performance to concept drift guided retraining approaches.
-Part of the inferior results may be explained by the fact that these models already have internal ensemble mechanisms (i.e., RF and GBDT use bagging and boosting, respectively, and NN uses an approach similar to the stacking ensemble approach), thus adding an extra layer of ensemble process to these models may not always improve their performance.
+As shown in Figure~\ref{fig:auc_sk}, the time-based ensemble strategies achieve even higher performance than the periodical retraining strategy in several scenarios in our case study.
+We observe both time-based ensemble strategies rank in the first or the second group for the CART model on all three datasets.
+In addition, both time-based ensemble strategies also rank in the first or second group for the GBDT and RF models on the Alibaba dataset.
+In particular, for the CART model on the Google dataset, the SEA and AWE time-based ensemble strategies achieve a 4.5\% and a 5.7\% overall performance increase compared to the best model retraining strategy (including concept drift guided retraining and periodical retraining strategy) in terms of the overall AUC, as shown in Table~\ref{tab:performance_table}.
+However, in the other specific scenarios, the time-based ensemble strategies achieve poorer performance, especially on the NN model, where both ensemble models achieve similar performance to the stationary model.
+In other scenarios, the time-based ensemble strategies achieve comparable performance to concept drift guided retraining strategies.
+Part of the inferior results may be explained by the fact that these models already have internal ensemble mechanisms (i.e., RF and GBDT use bagging and boosting, respectively, and NN uses a strategy similar to the stacking ensemble strategy), thus adding an extra layer of ensemble process to these models may not always improve their performance.